devcode1981/File-Provider-Storage/README.md

 - No easy upgrades
 - Need to download and compile new gems (`bundle install`) on each upgrade

+Note that for some changes to some configuration and routes, run `gdk restart rails-web` so the running configuration reflects the change.

 ## License

 The GitLab Development Kit is distributed under the MIT license,